1Panel-dev/appstore/apps/roundcube/README_en.md

-# Roundcube
+## Introduction

-Roundcube is a web-based, multi-language IMAP email client that provides a modern, feature-rich solution for managing email via a browser.
+**Roundcube** is a web-based, multi-language IMAP email client that provides a modern, feature-rich solution for managing email via a browser.
 Written in PHP, it offers all the essential functionalities of a desktop email client in a lightweight and easily deployable package.

-## Main Features
+## Features

 - **Modern Interface**: Roundcube features a clean, user-friendly interface designed for efficiency and ease of use.
 - **Full MIME and HTML Support**: Seamlessly send and receive emails with complex formatting and attachments.